darkhole22/computer-graphics-project-2023/README.md

 ## License

-This project is licensed under the [[MIT License]](LICENSE).
+This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify and distribute the code as per the terms of the license.